pytorch-ignite/pytorch-ignite.ai/src/concepts/_index.md

 # Concepts

-Understand the essence of the library in detail and why things are built a certain way.
+Understand the essence of the library in detail and why things are built in this way.